LGBTQ people in Easter Island: History

 In 1940, the text Ethnology of Easter Island by anthropologist Alfred Métraux was published, which points out that among the Rapanui people, lesbian sexual relations were tolerated and accepted; it is mentioned that some of the lesbian relationships observed were between middle-aged women—who were supposedly not attractive to men—with younger women.

-In 1973 Ramón Campbell published the book The Mysterious World of Rapanui —reissued in 1987 under the title Myth and Reality of Rapanui: The Culture of Easter Island—, in which he describes male homosexuality in Rapanui culture, which used the term ai-kauha —which means “anal intercourse”—, and points out the presence of the mahu, which referred to young men who carried out activities usually assigned to the female gender, and who were also referred to by other Rapanui as hiku (“tail”).
+In 1973 Ramón Campbell published the book The Mysterious World of Rapanui —reissued in 1987 under the title Myth and Reality of Rapanui: The Culture of Easter Island—, in which he describes male homosexuality in Rapanui culture, which used the term ai-kauha —which means “anal intercourse”—, and points out the presence of the māhū, which referred to young men who carried out activities usually assigned to the female gender, and who were also referred to by other Rapanui as hiku (“tail”).

 In 2005, the first HIV/AIDS prevention campaign was carried out on the island by the Regional Ministry of Health of Valparaíso, which included elements in the Rapa Nui language.
 In the summer of 2006, a group of activists from Sidacción (now Acción Gay) carried out an awareness campaign that included the distribution of condoms and the presence of "Condonito," a condom-shaped mascot; the activists noted that the island was the only place where there were no objections to the presence of this character.

 On June 28, 2020, Easter Island commemorated International LGBTQ Pride Day for the first time.
 An event was held in the gardens of City Hall, where the LGBTQ flag was raised in front of approximately 100 attendees.
 Provincial Governor Tarita Rapu Alarcón spoke about sexual diversity in Polynesia and the existence of a third gender in various cultures related to the Rapa Nui people.